PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 stats aggregation, production call expansion, and a short positive real model.
 Continue with sequential zero-SWAP validation, commit and push coherent checkpoints, and do not create a pull request.

+## Swish-QDQ orchestration ownership extraction: completed state

+The complete `_optimize_transpose_swish_qdq_nhwc_islands` orchestration and its residual-Concat closure are now owned by `passes/quantized_swish_layout.py`.
+The central lowerer retains both historical private symbols as thin wrappers, and the closure and normal production positions remain one call each.
+This is a mechanical ownership move over the already indexed phase owners: primary branch/metadata processing, first inverse-post cleanup, late Concat/post cleanup, the independently owned wrong-way Conv-input safety valve, and final unused-tensor pruning retain their exact order and statistics.

+Temporary instrumentation was removed before implementation.
+The established 160-spatial fixture and the 80-spatial closure fixture both recorded primary results of three rewritten branches, two removed pre-Transposes, one rewritten Concat axis, and twenty-four propagated tensors.
+Their first post cleanup removed two Transposes; late cleanup and the safety valve were zero.
+The independent safety fixture recorded zero primary/late work and two safety-valve removals.
+Both public orchestration ASTs are identical to their prior committed lowerer functions after normalizing only the moved function and direct safety- owner names.

+Three new focused tests fix exact phase order, both forwarded options, statistics aggregation across disjoint rewritten-tensor sets, closure option fixing and result remapping, and public-owner/private-wrapper equality.
+The focused indexed Swish module, existing safety delegation, both legacy Swish variants, and the two ownership selectors pass `26 passed in 2.26s`.
+The complete architecture suite passes `224 passed in 38.42s`.
+The final branch selection across all extracted owners and active legacy selectors passes `321 passed in 38.50s`.
+TensorFlow-import-blocked import, explicit direct conversion, and direct `-cotof` pass `3 passed in 4.85s`.
+Scoped Ruff, syntax compilation, and whitespace checks all pass.

+A read-only scan of active passing Tier 0-4 models up to 100 MiB found no graph with the complete ONNX Transpose/Q/DQ/Sigmoid/Mul source family.
+The bounded `dequantize_linear.onnx` candidate recorded zero closure and normal rewrites, so positive semantics remain fixed by the existing synthetic fixtures rather than a claimed production owner.
+Its single post-extraction sequential run exited zero in 12.789 seconds with process-tree SWAP zero.
+The established known `tflite_fail`, `max_abs=58.7506103515625`, and normalized error-signature hash were unchanged.
+Float32, float16, correspondence, `schema.fbs`, and `schema_generated.py` hashes were byte-identical to the pre-extraction control.
+This checkpoint does not reclassify or improve that known failure.

+Changed files are the quantized-Swish pass module, the lowerer wrappers, the focused indexed-Swish tests, architecture ownership checks, and the three branch design/handoff documents.
+No package, public API, CLI, artifact name, corpus profile, exclusion policy, or TensorFlow boundary changes.
+Temporary instrumentation and all temporary conversion outputs are removed before the checkpoint.
+No new pull request is created; future work remains commit/push only.

+The next raw source-order implementation is `_optimize_transpose_hardswish_se_conv_hardsigmoid_mul_prepost_nhwc_chains`.
+At restart, first characterize all production positions, exact family boundaries, statistics, and short zero-SWAP model ownership before changing source.
+Keep inference sequential and minimal, preserve any compatibility fallback that lacks a real owner, commit and push one coherent unit, and do not create a pull request.